hamalainenilmari/Big-Data-Platform/assignment-2-894931/code/coredms/README.md

 ``$ cqlsh``

+##### Note that when running stream ingestion, use the two different tenants with different input data, but when running batch ingestion create identical tables to both tenants

 Then to create 2 keyspaces for 2 different tenants run:

 ``$ CREATE KEYSPACE chicagotenant WITH replication = {'class': 'NetworkTopologyStrategy', 'DC1': 2, 'DC2': 1} AND durable_writes = true;``